Bendy and the Ink Machine: Development

 On October 27, 2017, the game had a crossover with Hello Neighbor, making changes like replacing Ink Bendy and Sammy Lawrence with the Neighbor, as well as replacing Ink Bendy's chase music with the Neighbor's.
 The crossover lasted until October 31.
-The Hello Neighbor side of the crossover can be accessed through the Steam beta system, while the Bendy and the Ink Machine side of the crossover is widely believed to be lost media, although it can still be downloaded through Steam's depot system.
+The Hello Neighbor side of the crossover can be accessed through the Steam beta system, while the Bendy and the Ink Machine side of the crossover, widely believed to be lost, can still be downloaded through Steam's depot system.

 The fourth chapter, "Colossal Wonders", was firstly confirmed in production on November 17, 2017.
 It also included remastered versions of the first three chapters, which included enhanced soundtracks and textures.
 It was released on April 30, 2018.
 Originally scheduled for April 28, it was delayed due to technical problems on Steam that disallows to make releases during weekends.
 The fifth and final chapter, "The Last Reel", was firstly confirmed in production on June 4, 2018.
 Later, it was announced that it would be released in October, and that it would be received for free for players who have bought the previous chapters.
 A special edition, titled Bendy and the Ink Machine: Jacksepticeye Edition, was given to YouTuber Jacksepticeye before the fifth chapter released to the public, which included all five chapters.
 The chapter was released on October 26, 2018.
 The game received a final bundle on the next day, titled Bendy and the Ink Machine: Complete Edition.
 Chapters 2–4, which were previously available as downloadable content, became free, while the game became paid.

 On January 29, 2018, theMeatly officially announced that Bendy and the Ink Machine would be released to consoles.
 The PlayStation 4 and Xbox One ports were published by Rooster Teeth Games, originally intended to be released on October 26, 2018, while the Nintendo Switch port was scheduled to release on November 20, but both PlayStation 4 and Xbox One's release dates were pushed to the same date for Nintendo Switch's release.
 On December 15, 2018, a mobile port was announced by theMeatly and Joey Drew Studios, and it was released on December 21, 2018.

+In 2025, Bendy and the Ink Machine received current-generation console ports for PlayStation 5 and Xbox Series X/S, with development handled by Dundee-based studio Pocket Sized Hands.
+The ports were published by Silver Lining Interactive and Joey Drew Studios, launching digitally at the end of Q2 2025.
+A physical edition was made available for PlayStation 5, which included a download code for the game's original soundtrack.
+The Nintendo Switch version also received an enhanced remaster with improved graphics and updated gameplay, scheduled for physical release on February 20 developed by Pocket Sized Hands and distribution handled by Silver Lining Interactive.
+These next-generation ports featured primarily graphical and performance upgrades.